adudu21isme/rbxrulebreakers/README.md

 # Reports and Appeals
 Report users by [clicking here](https://github.com/adudu21isme/rbxrulebreakers/issues/new?template=user_report.yaml) or the [discord server](https://discord.gg/U7JstgHdyg)

-Appeal by [clicking here](https://github.com/adudu21isme/rbxrulebreakers/issues/new?template=appeal.yaml) or the [discord server](https://discord.gg/U7JstgHdyg) (depending on Severity and Context, your appeal may be denied.)
+List Appeal by [clicking here](https://github.com/adudu21isme/rbxrulebreakers/issues/new?template=appeal.yaml) or the [discord server](https://discord.gg/U7JstgHdyg) (depending on Severity and Context, your appeal may be denied.)

 **Users are ONLY added if they actually broke the rules.**